blankworker1/BYOB/GENERATOR.md

 #GENERATOR

+**Disclaimer**

+This software is provided for educational purposes.

+BYOB base passphrase generation is critical to wallet security; users are responsible for correct usage and secure storage.

+---

+**Overview**

 BYOB Base Passphrase Generator is a standalone, offline tool for securely generating high-entropy base passphrases compatible with the BYOB model.

 It is intended to run on air-gapped devices such as a SeedSigner Raspberry Pi.